 Use Case 3: Data Profiling and Data Quality

-In a 2017 capability maturity model assessment, HCSC respondents in eight out of 10 areas ranked Data Quality as the most important focus for 2018.
-For Data Profiling and Quality workflow, stewards and subject matter experts (SMEs) define rules and expectations for quality, with guidance from the governance group, and support from the application development team within IT.
+In a recent capability maturity model assessment, HCSC respondents in eight out of 10 areas ranked Data Quality as the most important focus for the future.
+For Data Profiling and Quality Workflow, stewards and subject matter experts (SMEs) define rules and expectations for quality, with guidance from the governance group, and support from the application development team within IT.

 “It really is around validation for us,” and an understanding of the level of quality used in their data solutions.
 Workflow for Data Quality varies based on workload in other areas.
 During open enrollment periods there are multiple checks performed daily, and at other times when the flow of sensitive personal information is slower, those checks are done once a week.
 “We rely on our business resources to guide and direct what it is that we are going to monitor from a quality perspective,” rather than having the process managed by IT, Swanson said.